Or for more information:

 Use online collaboration software

-The solution is simple – online collaboration software.
-From transforming shared services between local authorities to quick deployments for projects, the platform is designed perfectly to enable collaboration.
+The solution is simple: online collaboration software.
+From transforming shared services between local authorities to quick project deployments, the platform is designed perfectly to enable collaboration.

-Kahootz offers functionality such as surveys, forums, and shared calendars, allowing you and your stakeholders to collaborate together when you need to in a highly secure environment.
+Kahootz offers functionality such as secure file-sharing, web-based surveys, online forums, and shared calendars, allowing you and your stakeholders to collaborate together when you need to in a highly secure environment.

-NHS England are starting to see big ROIs from their investment in online collaboration.
-In fact, they’re expected to achieve a 150% ROI over the next two years after implementing Kahootz.
+NHS England is starting to see big ROIs from its investment in online collaboration.
+In fact, it’s expected to achieve a 150% ROI over the next two years after implementing Kahootz.

 Want an effective collaboration tool that meets your organisation’s needs?
 Download our guide, which contains the 10 questions you should be asking a potential supplier.